fixiabis/GridBoard/README.md

 ### Use Coordinate Convert Function

-Refer to [previous section](#use-coordinate-converter), coordinate convert function also available
+Refer to [previous section](#use-coordinate-converter), coordinate convert function is also available

 ```typescript
 var board = new GridBoard(3, 3);